 Tasty Tuna Fishcake Recipe

 If you are looking for an easy tuna fishcake recipe, this one is simple to make and very tasty.
-The sweet potatoes add a Caribbean flavor and the canned tuna works very well in this fishcake recipe.
+I like to pair it with sweet potatoes to add a Caribbean flavor to the place.
 For fish cakes tuna is always a good choice because it is tasty.
-Canned tuna is better than fresh tuna for fish cake recipes because it is more moist.
+I tried fresh tuna but actually prefer to use canned tuna because it’s more moist.
+Flavorwise, they aren’t too different, but obviously canned is a lot more budget-friendly!

 Salmon is often used to make fishcakes, both the fresh kind and the canned kind, but tuna is also popular.
 When making fishcakes it is usually better to use either leftover cooked fish (if it needs to be used up) or canned fish.
 Save the fresh filets for other recipes because fishcakes have other ingredients in them and canned fish is just as good in there.

 Serve this tuna fishcake recipe with tomato and lemon wedges or with some mixed salad leaves or mesclun (mixed baby salad leaves).
-Because you are serving these as a starter it is best to limit the amount each person gets and not serve an overly fussy garnish so you don’t make the starter too filling.
-Serve these nice and hot from the pan.
+Because you are serving these as an appetizer, it’s best to limit the amount each person gets and not serve an overly fussy garnish so you don’t make it too filling.
+I like to serve these nice and hot from the pan.

 Fish Cakes Tuna and Onions